 As an SFU Continuing Studies student, you may be able to reduce any income tax owed if any of the courses or programs you took meet the educational criteria set by the Canada Revenue Agency (CRA).

-Enrolment Services staff are not able to answer tax-related questions.
-The information on this page is all the tax-related information we can provide.
-If you have any other questions about tuition and enrolment credit, please contact the Canada Revenue Agency directly.
+Enrollment Services staff are not able to answer tax-related questions.
+If you have other questions about tuition and enrollment credit, please contact the CRA directly.

 T2202 Tuition and Enrolment Certificate

-Starting in the 2019 tax year, Canada Revenue Agency (CRA) requires all designated education institutions in Canada to include the student's Social Insurance Number (SIN) on the T2202.
+Starting in the 2019 tax year, CRA has required all designated educational institutions in Canada to include the student's Social Insurance Number (SIN) on the T2202.
 More information on this requirement can be found here.